explodinglabs/superstack/docs/index.md

 ## 📚 What's next?

-👉 [Getting Started](gettingstarted.md) – guide to installing SuperStack and
-launching the stack.
+👉 [Getting Started](gettingstarted.md) – a guide to installing SuperStack and launching the stack.